sandcastle/mocha-circleci-reporter/README.md

 as a lot of the goodness that is written to console when running the default reporter (`Spec`).

-To overcome this, the `mocha-circleci-reporter` report combines both the builtin `Spec` and `mocha-junit-report` reporters.
+To overcome this, we combine the output of both the builtin `Spec` and `mocha-junit-report` reporters.

 Example spec output: